-Using the Safeguarding Referral Form will ensure that you capture the necessary information.
+Refer/Report Your concern needs to be appropriately shared with either the Safeguarding Team or to Statutory Services, verbally and later in writing using the Safeguarding Referral Form (a copy of which appears at the end of this policy and can also be obtained from the Safeguarding team).
+Record Using the Safeguarding Referral Form will ensure that you capture the necessary information.
 This must be completed on the day of the incident or within 24 hours.
 If the referral form is not used, the document provided must be legible, clearly dated and signed and include detailed description of the incident, what exactly happened, when and where, how and who was involved, names of witnesses, and exactly what was said.
 It is crucial that when writing up you stick to the facts, using the individual's own words.
 Where possible always record the child or adult at risk's wishes.

-GUIDANCE FOR DEALING WITH A DISCOURSE (20F2)

-• Child or adult at risk makes a disclosure

-- Colleagues recognise signs of abuse - Incident between participants during a session - Safeguarding concerns from within the local community

-- Keep calm and reassure the child or adult - Ask for further details Do not ask leading questions: Tell Explain Describe - Explain you will have to pass information on

-- Allow the child or adult to talk at their own pace and use their own language - Do not pressure them into telling you more than they want to - Listen attentively - Avoid going over the information time and time again; you are only gathering information to help you form a belief on reasonable grounds that you to need make a referral

-Where the child or adult is at immediate risk of harm keep them at the session until advised by Children's Services, Adults' Services or Safeguarding Team 5

-- Contact Safeguarding Team & line manager. - Refer to safeguarding contacts if Safeguarding Team unavailable

-- Make a detailed and factual record including; quotes, dates, times, contact details - Complete Safeguarding Incident Referral Form within 24 hours. - Email this to Safeguarding Team safeguarding@manutd.co.uk and your line manager
+Safeguarding Children and Adults at Risk Policy Poor Practice, Low-Level Concerns and Abuse Responding to Allegations or Suspicions of Abuse Guidance for Dealing with a Discourse Self-Referral Confidentiality and Information Sharing Safeguarding Adults - Making Safeguarding Personal (MSP) Safeguarding Adults - Capacity - Guidance on Making Decisions Case Management of Safeguarding Concerns Safeguarding Fundamentals Appendices GUIDANCE FOR DEALING WITH A DISCOURSE (2 OF 2) - Child or adult at risk makes a disclosure - Colleagues recognise signs of abuse - Incident between participants during a session - Safeguarding concerns from within the local community 2 - Keep calm and reassure the child or adult - Ask for further details do not ask leading questions: Tell - Explain - Describe - Explain that you will have to pass the information on 3 - Allow the child or adult to talk at their own pace and use their own language - Do not pressure them into telling you more than they want to - Listen attentively - Avoid going over the information time and time again; you are only gathering information to help you form a belief on reasonable grounds that you need to make a referral 4 Where the child or adult is at immediate risk of harm keep them at the session until advised by Children's Services, Adults' Services or Safeguarding Team 5 - Contact Safeguarding Team and Line Manager - Refer to safeguarding contacts if Safeguarding Team is unavailable 6 - Make a detailed and factual record, including quotes, dates, times and contact details - Complete Safeguarding Incident Referral Form within 24 hours - Email this to Safeguarding Team safeguarding@manutd.co.uk and your Line Manager

-SELF-REFERRAL